aburukayyah/nifi-course-material/README.md

         ├── vm-setup                        # demonstration of bare-metal vm based installation ├── cluster
             └── standalone
+    ├── integrating-with-rabbitmq           # demonstration of nifi integrated with rabbitmq ├── monitoring                          # nifi monitoring with prometheus and grafana ├── presentation-slides                 # slides used during course (copyright reserved, distribution in public is restrictly prohibited)
-    ├── templates                           # nifi templates which contains all nifi operations illustrated in the course ├── sample-input-data               # sample input data used in the templates ├── data.csv                    # data in csv format
+    ├── productionizing                     # nifi in production architecture ├── templates                           # nifi templates which contains all nifi operations illustrated in the course ├── sample-input-data               # sample input data used in the templates ├── data.csv                    # data in csv format